On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: Mould theory

-{\bf Remark.} We conjecture that the inclusion of Theorem \ref{mouldfirstthm} is an isomorphism.
+\begin{rem} We speculate that the inclusions of Theorem \ref{mouldfirstthm} and Corollary \ref{mouldfirstcor} may extend to isomorphisms.
 But even the proof of the simple equality (\ref{mantarB3}) is surprisingly complicated in depth $3$, let alone in higher depth.
-Computer calculation does lead to the general conjecture:
+Computational experiments suggest the following general pattern: If $A\in ARI(\mathcal F)_{al+push/circneut}$ and $B=swap(A)$, then $B$ is mantar-invariant (cf. Definition \ref{def: various mould operators}), that is, for all $r>0$, we have